Tutorial Gateway

 arrayPrint(byteArray);

 When the compiler reaches the above statement, the compiler will jump to the following function.
-From the below code snippet, we used the Java Foreach Loop to iterate the Byte Array.
-Then we are printing every array element using the System.out.println statement.
+We used the Foreach Loop from the code snippet to iterate the Byte Array.
+Then we print every element using the System.out.println statement.

 public static void arrayPrint(byte[] anByteArray) {